 The reason has to do with the design.
 Of the 165 hours I spent on Steampunk Selfie, 100 of those hours were design time, before I even looked at a piece of fabric.
 It's a complicated picture, and it took a very long time for me to get the perspective drawn correctly.
 Even though it's much smaller than Leap of Faith, it has twice as many pieces per square inch as Leap of Faith, and each of those pieces needed to have overlap added and get organized for Cricut cutting.

 When I moved on to Leap of Faith, I was able to reuse the vast majority of my design work from Steampunk Sefie, even with adding the extra 250ish pieces of fabric.
 The time I saved on design was instead put into crafting the quilt (mostly stitching).
 Even so, it still took 14 hours less to make Leap of Faith than Steampunk Selfie.
-If I had been designing Leap of Faith from scratch, the time it'd have taken would have been well past 200 hours.
+If I had been designing Leap of Faith from scratch, the time it'd have taken would have been closer to 200 hours.